New Orleans Public Corruption Attorneys

 Experienced Defense Lawyers Representing Public Officials and Private Citizens in New Orleans, Louisiana

 Oberheiden, P.C. is a federal criminal defense law firm with a national presence.
 We represent public officials, business owners, company executives, and other clients in New Orleans and nationwide who are facing serious federal allegations.
-With a team that includes nationally-renowned defense lawyers, former U.S. Department of Justice (DOJ) prosecutors, and the only former federal trial judge currently in private practice, we offer our clients centuries of relevant legal experience and a proven track record of success.
+With a team that includes nationally-renowned federal defense lawyers, former U.S. Department of Justice (DOJ) prosecutors, and the only former federal trial judge currently in private practice, we offer our clients centuries of relevant legal experience and a proven track record of success.

 Our firm is comprised entirely of senior attorneys who concentrate their practice on federal defense.
 We have successfully represented clients in investigations, grand jury proceedings, and federal criminal trials around the country, including in New Orleans, Louisiana.
 Due to the potential for severe, life-altering consequences, public corruption investigations require prompt and aggressive intervention, and our attorneys are available to begin working on cases in New Orleans immediately.